 convex hulls

-A variation on this algorithm, noted by A.M Andrew, sorts the set lexicographically and finds the upper and lower hull chains separately.
-This 'monotone chain' technique is often preferred, since it's easier to do robustly.
+A variation on the algorithm, noted by A.M.
+Andrew, sorts the set lexicographically and finds the upper and lower hull chains separately.
+This 'monotone chain' version is often preferred, since it's easier to do robustly.

 Wednesday, February 15, 2017